carnarez/example-use-cases/incoming-traffic/README.md

   [data model](https://www.sqlalchemy.org/) and database schema are left up to the developer.
 Each record should however contain a timestamp, and the [un]certainty associated with the OCR processing.
-As this road is quite often used for international travels, various nationalities might be encountered; several database tables are expected.
+As this road is quite often used for international travel, various nationalities might be encountered; several database tables are expected.
 * One or several consumer(s) tying all the services together, _i.e._, posting to various queues (feeds) if different OCR engines are deployed, logging the requests, pushing to